 The four online courses will be presented throughout the 12-month period and are designed to commence approximately one month prior to the corresponding practical course.
 Online courses will be offered through a facilitated online delivery approach commencing in October, January, April and June.

-The four on-site practical courses will be held throughout the 12-month term and will introduce and review specific skills and information related to the practice of Kinesiology, and correlate with the online course content.
-Practical courses will include approximately 36 hours of instruction over 4 days.
-A 4-hour session will be held Wednesday evening.
+The four on-site practical courses are held throughout the 12-month term.
+They introduce and review specific skills and information related to the practice of Kinesiology, and correlate with the online course content.
+Practical courses include approximately 36 hours of instruction over 4 days.
+A 4-hour session is held Wednesday evening.
 Thursday, Friday, and Saturday will include 10 hours each day.
 The course will conclude with a final 4-hour session Sunday morning.
-Practical courses will scheduled in November, February (or 1st weekend in March), May and July and will be held at the Thunder Bay campus.
-Students will be required to complete practical course assignments to satisfy the evaluation component of each course.
+Practical courses will scheduled in November, February (or 1st weekend in March), May and July and are held at the Thunder Bay campus.
+Students are required to complete practical course assignments to satisfy the evaluation component of each course.

-The internship requirement will include at least 200 hours over the course of the year.
-Acceptable placement opportunities will be matched to the specific interest of the student and approved by the internship coordinator in discussion with the student.
+The practicum requirement will include at least 200 hours over the course of the year.
+Acceptable placement opportunities will be arranged through collaborative efforts of the practicum coordinator and the student based on interests of the student and approved by the practicum coordinator.

 Five FCE courses are required to fulfill the requirements for graduation.
-The required internship course (Kinesiology 5380) is equivalent to one FCE course.
+The required practicum course (Kinesiology 5380) is equivalent to one FCE course.
 Other required half-courses include:

 Admission to the program is consistent with Lakehead University’s policy for admission to Graduate Programs.
 Students must successfully complete a four year degree in Kinesiology, Human Kinetics or a related degree, with a minimum 70% overall average based on their last 20 half courses or equivalent.
 Prospective students must provide proof of valid certification in CPR-C and standard first aid.